'Dopesick' casts the Sacklers as villains of the opioid crisis. Reality is complex

 "We shouldn't have to trade off corporate accountability for real public health solutions," Hampton added, "and that's what they're making us do right now in the Purdue Pharma bankruptcy."

-Hulu's Dopesick, meanwhile, has the freedom to make claims about the Sacklers that legal systems — which citizens usually rely on to assess culpability — have not.
+Hulu's Dopesick, meanwhile, has the freedom to make claims about the Sacklers that legal systems — which citizens usually rely on to assess culpability — have not had.

 The bankruptcy settlement, if finalized, wouldn't prevent state or federal prosecutors from charging members of the Sackler family with crimes.